siddarth-mannem/humanchat4/project summary.md

 # HumanChat Project Summary

 ## Current Focus
-- Terraform now provisions the full GCP footprint (custom VPC, Serverless VPC connector, Cloud Run API + WebSocket services, Memorystore Redis) alongside Cloudflare DNS and the Vercel frontend; latest apply reconciled DNS and public invoker bindings.
+- Manual Search Console verification is complete, letting Terraform own Cloud Run domain mappings for `api` and `ws`; the latest apply removed the old TXT flow and recreated mappings cleanly.
-- Fresh API/WS containers are built through Cloud Build into Artifact Registry and deployed via Terraform; WebSocket revision `humanchat-ws-00005-r6p` is healthy, while the API is still being tuned to connect to Cloud SQL due to password encoding quirks.
+- Cloudflare CNAMEs now point to the Google-hosted targets emitted by the domain mappings, so traffic routes to GCP while Google-issued certificates advance from `CertificatePending` toward issuance.
-- Cloudflare now proxies `humanchat.com`, `api.humanchat.com`, and `ws.humanchat.com` directly to the GCP services, completing the DNS cutover away from the legacy Railway endpoints.
+- Cloud Run API/WS services are still built in Cloud Build and deployed via Terraform; both revisions return `200` on their direct `run.app` hostnames even though the `api.humanchat.com` health check still shows `525` until TLS finalizes.
-- Local `.env` and `infra/terraform.tfvars` contain the authoritative secret set for Firebase, Google, Stripe, Redis, and deployment tokens so we can regenerate infrastructure reproducibly.
+- Local `.env` and `infra/terraform.tfvars` remain the single source for Firebase, Google, Stripe, Redis, and deployment secrets for reproducible applies and container builds.

 ## Backend Highlights
 - Express-based API with Firebase-authenticated sessions, Redis-backed WebSocket signaling, and Stripe integrations.